 The various sites offered within the DockNYC network are located on one of the busiest waterways in the world and also one of the largest harbors on the East Coast.

 Previously, the public permitting process for all these sites was complicated, cumbersome, and time consuming for potential tenants and operators.
-Now, within the current partnership agreement, DockNYC is enabled to streamline the licensing and other administrative functions necessary to expedite access to these locations and provide greater potential for more local economic development and programming.
+Now, within the current partnership agreement, DockNYC is able to streamline the licensing and other administrative functions necessary to expedite access to these locations and provide greater potential for more local economic development and programming.

 The eleven (11) DockNYC locations are situated on both the western and eastern sides of Manhattan, the western shoreline of Brooklyn, and the eastern coast of Staten Island.
+By utilizing select DockNYC locations as their permanent base of operations, numerous tenants have been able to establish successful, revenue generating businesses without the worry or hassle of having to “pick up and move” whenever a birthing conflict develops.